anafdal/anafdal.github.io/sample_page.md

 Purdue Graduate student with a focus in Virtual Reality and Data Visualization at the Computer Graphics Technology program.
 Has a strong mathematical background and is experienced with data analysis.
 Is interested in further developing her skills in VR and Data Science.

+---

 ### SKILLS

-* Creative problem solver
-* Strong organizational skills
+* Creative problem solver     <br />                     * Strong organizational skills
 * Microsoft Windows, Office and Excel proficient
 * Experience with Maya Animation
 * Experience with Unity